NFL adds ‘O,’ Blue Man Group — and watch for Wayne Newton

 Cool Hang Alert

 Ronnie Rose and Elisa Fiorillo co-star in “A Dynamic Tribute” to Nat King Cole and Barbra Streisand at 7 p.m.
-Saturday at Sun City MacDonald Ranch at 2020 W. Horizon Ridge in Henderson.
+Saturday at Sun City MacDonald Ranch, 2020 W. Horizon Ridge Parkway, in Henderson.
 Rose and Fiorillo have been knocking out audiences in Vegas for years, Fiorillo as a backing singer for six years with Prince’s New Power Generation band.
-Tickets are $25, call (702) 755-3799 to purchase.
+Tickets are $25, call 702-755-3799 to purchase.

 John Katsilometes’ column runs daily in the A section.
 His “PodKats!” podcast can be found at reviewjournal.com/podcasts.
 Contact him at jkatsilometes@reviewjournal.com.
 Follow @johnnykats on Twitter, @JohnnyKats1 on Instagram.